 There is only one issue per CCD1.
 You cannot file a CCD1 for multiple code issues.
 If you have more than one issue you must file and pay fees for each issue separately.

-Thank You for reading our Blog Post on the Construction Code Determination application.
+Thank You for Reading Our Blog Post on the Construction Code Determination application.

 Please feel free to post questions or comments below.
 If you are interested in discussing a specific project please Contact Us directly to speak with an architect.
-I hope this article was helpful and we wish you the best of luck with your upcoming projects.